merbanan/rtl_433/README.md

 	Use "stats[:[<level>][:<interval>]]" to report statistics (default: 600 seconds). level 0: no report, 1: report successful devices, 2: report active devices, 3: report all Use "bits" to add bit representation to code outputs (for debug).

-Note:	Use "newmodel" to transition to new model keys.
-This will become the default someday.
+	Note: You can use "oldmodel" to get the old model keys.
+This will be removed shortly.
-	A table of changes and discussion is at https://github.com/merbanan/rtl_433/pull/986.

 		= Read file option =